lukebarousse/RaspberryPiSetup/README.md

 @reboot sleep 30 && sudo mount /media/tm >> /home/pi/TimeMachineMountStartUp.log 2>&1
 @reboot sleep 40 && sudo chmod -R 777 /media/tm >> /home/pi/TimeMachineCHMOD.log 2>&1
 ```
-- If using a spinning disk HDD and Time Machine doesn’t run constantly, put the disk in standby after 10 minutes of inactivity.
+- If using a spinning disk HDD (as Time Machine doesn’t run constantly), put the disk in standby after 10 minutes of inactivity.
 To do this, we’ll need to install hdparm to set a standby (spindown) timeout in 5 second increments, again identifying our disk by its UUID:
 ```
 $ sudo apt install hdparm
 $ sudo hdparm -S 120 /dev/disk/by-uuid/e613b4f3-7fb8-463a-a65d-42a14148ea65